TSaouchi/Orion/README.md

 base["zone_1"]["instant_1"]["Velocity"].set_attribute("Unit", "m/s")
 ```

-Or using indices rather then keys,
+Or by using indices rather than keys,

 ``` python
 # Add variables to the instant